 We work hard to encourage bonding across each cabin group and intentionally mix-up participants to allow them to connect with all children at Camp Colley.
 Cabin groups are based upon age.

 It’s our goal to create a culture of inclusion and respect.
 Counselors assist campers as they engage their cabin mates and supervise campers at all times.
 We have zero tolerance for any kind bullying or exclusionary behavior.

 REGISTRATION & CANCELLATION POLICY

 How do I register for Summer Camp?

-For registration information, please contact your local Phoenix Parks and Recreation Center who manages enrollment for all Camp Colley Foundation funded sessions.
-This camp is first-come-first serve and may fill quickly.
+For registration information, please contact your local Phoenix Parks and Recreation Center who manages enrollment for all Camp Colley sessions.
+Camp sessions are first-come-first serve and may fill quickly.